nadeemsangrasi/E-comerce-with-Admin-pannel/README.md

-# Fullstack Multi-Vendor E-Commerce with Admin Dashboard
+# Fullstack E-Commerce with Admin Dashboard

 A robust fullstack e-commerce platform featuring multi-vendor support, a comprehensive admin panel, and user-friendly functionalities.
 The project provides seamless shopping experiences and efficient admin controls.